greatroboticslab/HumanoidRobotTrainingData/vggt_baseline/README.md

 ## Remeshing

-To convert the pointcloud to a solid mesh, you will need to run the .mlx script with meshlabserver:
+To convert the pointclous to a solid mesh, the below script can be used to remesh all the pointclouds in output/ into .objs in meshes/

-	meshlabserver -i input.obj -o output.obj -s remesh.mlx
+	python convert_all.py

 # Original Readme